leihs/ansible-leihs-instance/README.md

  * **logrotate_filename**: The filename under /etc/logrotate.d where the logrotate configuration for this instance should be stored.
 The file `log/production.log` will be rotated this way.
 You need to give the filename to prevent filename clashes with existing files.
 Required.
  * **scout_config**: Path to a Scout monitoring configuration file on the target host.
 Optional.
  * **demo_instance**: Whether to seed this instance with demo data and install a cronjob that empties the database every night at 4:15 and reseeds it.
 Useful for demonstration purposes.
 Optional.
 Default: `false`.
  * **test_instance**: Whether this is a test instance.
-On test instances, the currently deployed version is displayed publicly.
+On test instances, the currently deployed version is displayed publicly, the background is set to an ugly green olor and email delivery is disabled.
 Optional.
 Default: `false`.

 ### Database connection